earlephilhower/arduino-pico/README.md

 It uses a custom toolset with GCC 10.2 and Newlib 4.0.0, not depending on system-installed prerequisites.  https://github.com/earlephilhower/pico-quick-toolchain

-Only delay, analogWrite, and digitalWrite are implemented now.
 The biggest hurdle was getting a working build system outside of the pick-sdk CMake environment.
 Presently, a manually build `pico.a` file is generated using objects compiled by `cmake` in the pico-examples repo, but in the future this will be scripted and automated.

 There is automated discovery of boards in bootloader mode, so they show up in the IDE, and the upload command works using the Microsoft UF2 tool (included).